Gluing Branes, I

-Despite this, we further argue that there is still a sense in which we can include the non-abelian corrections even on the $F$-theory side, by replacing the primitiveness condition of \cite{Becker:1996gj} by a notion of slope stability for four-folds with flux.
+Despite this, we further argue that there is still a sense in which we can include the non-abelian corrections even in the Calabi-Yau picture, by replacing the primitiveness condition of \cite{Becker:1996gj} by a notion of slope stability for four-folds with flux.
 Stability makes sense at the level of algebraic geometry and should preserve the essential information of existence and uniqueness of a solution in the Higgs bundle picture.
-This also leads to a chamber structure on the K\"ahler moduli space in $F$-theory, exactly as expected in the context of geometric invariant theory and observed in heterotic models.
+At any rate, in the regime of $F$-theory where the $8d$ gauge theory is weakly coupled, we find a chamber structure on the K\"ahler moduli space with walls of marginal stability, exactly as expected in the general context of geometric invariant theory \cite{ThadGITVar,DolgHu} and observed in heterotic models.
 (Such a chamber structure was also expected for intersecting branes in type II, but as noted above, our picture of brane recombination is needed to realize it).
 Such a structure would be difficult to explain with a primitiveness condition.

 Another issue that we would like to address is the actual computation of physical wave functions and terms in the K\"ahler potential.
 It has been hard to get a handle on this due to the difficulty of solving the $D$-term equations explicitly.
 But it is also crucial for getting a more detailed understanding of the $D$-terms for degenerate cases and for issues such as dimension six proton decay.
-In section \ref{NumMetric} we will outline a conjecture for numerically approximating the solutions of the $D$-term equations of Higgs bundles using balanced metrics.
+In section \ref{NumMetric} we will explain a possible procedure for numerically approximating the solutions of the $D$-term equations of Higgs bundles using balanced metrics.

 Finally, in section \ref{SimpsonStability} we discuss how to formulate the criterion for existence of solutions to the $D$-terms directly in terms of the spectral data.
 We highlight the notion of stability for sheaves which applies even to configurations where the spectral cover is degenerate.
 This connects the discussion of the $D$-terms with the rest of the paper.